deepjs/deepjs/DOCS/asynch/chaines-promises-subtilities.md

 ### promise derecursification (or linearisation)

-To handle iteration on somethng that may be (or not) promises without recursive calls.
+To handle iteration on something that may be (or not) promises without recursive calls.

 Quite subtil : be sure you understand everything here...
 Realy important.